-An absence is defined as missing a minimum of one class period up to an entire school day (8 periods).
+An absence is defined as missing a minimum of one class period up to an entire school day.

-ATTENDANCE: Teaching and learning begin with student attendance.
+ATTENDANCE: Teaching and learning begin with regular student attendance.
 Clayton High School values students being in class every day.
-When it is necessary for a student to be absent for any class, a parent / guardian is expected to call the Attendance Office (854-6607) prior to 10:00 a.m. on the day of the absence.
+When a student must be absent from any class, a parent/guardian is expected to call the Attendance Office (854-6607) before 10:00 a.m. on the day of the absence.

 The number has a 24-hour voice message system for your convenience.
 If a telephone call is not received, the Attendance Office will call the parent or guardian after 10 a.m.
-If no contact has been made within 72 hours of the absence, the absence will be unexcused.
+If no contact has been made within 24 hours of the absence (next school day), the absence will be unexcused.
 Attendance letters are sent home after 3 and 5 absences regardless of whether the absences are excused or unexcused.
 When a student reaches 8 absences, a conversation will be had to discuss academic consequences and options for preserving credit for coursework.